 Explanation of Rule of Quotation Push

-The CTP rule of quptation is :
+The CTP rule of quotation is :

-√ twice snapshot quotation per second
+√ twice quotation snapshots per second

-√ push only when quotation updates
+√ push only when quotation update happens

 √ push initial quotation after first connection

-The basic principal for the CTP quotation push is pushing twice per second, but the push time (millisecond precision) is not strict 000、500.
-That is, the push time is probably 300、800.
+The basic principal for the CTP quotation push is pushing twice per second, but the push time (in milliseconds) is not strictly 000、500.
+That is, the push time could probably be 300、800.

-There are two reasons for this: one is that the quotation time by exchange(millisecond precision) is not constant, the other is that the push only occurs when the quotation updates.
+There are two reasons for this: one is that quotations from exchanges (in milliseconds) are not constant; the other is that the push only occurs when the quotation update happens.

-Besides, when connecting with CTP through CTP API, CTP will conventionally push a latest quotation, to notice the client if the current market has quotation.
+Besides, after a client is connected to CTP through CTP API, CTP will conventionally push the latest quotation, to notify the client if the current market has any quotation.

-[notice]: The exchange also pushes quotation during the auction and matching period before opening.
-The timestamp of quotation at the open time is probably equal or greater than 500, or less than 500.
+[notice]: The exchange also pushes quotations during the auction and matching period before opening.
+The timestamp of quotation at the open time could probably be equal to or greater than 500, or less than 500.

-[notice]: In internet environment, after open, CTP will push the state of contract(for example, the state of contract will update to continuous trading after open. ), and the push time of this message is almost identical with the first quotation time after open.
+[notice]: In internet environment, after opening, CTP will push the states of contracts (for example, the state of a contract is updated to continuous trading after opening ), and the push time of this message is almost identical with the first quotation time after opening.

 Demo of Trading

-Comparing with the quotation API, the trade API is more functional and more complex.
-The trade API provides methods need to be invoked during investors’ trading process, e.g. placing an order, canceling an order, bank-futures transfer, information query, etc.
+Compared with the quotation API, the trade API is more powerful and more complex.
+The trade API provides methods that need to be invoked during investors’ trading process, e.g. placing an order, canceling an order, making bank-futures transfer, querying information, etc.

-The usage is similar with the quotation API.
+The usage is similar to the quotation API.

 Initialization for Trade API

-Just as the quotation API, developers should derive CThostFtdcTraderSpi class and implement necessary virtual functions.
+Just like the quotation API, developers should derive from the CThostFtdcTraderSpi class and implement necessary virtual functions.